 $32,351,125

-"Alpha Dog" is a darkly comedic crime drama, both written and directed by Nick Cassavetes.
-The film is based on the true story of the 2000 kidnapping and murder of Nicholas Markowitz, bringing real-life tragedy to the big screen.
+"Alpha Dog" is a gripping crime drama infused with dark humor, written and directed by Nick Cassavetes.
+Inspired by the shocking true events surrounding the 2000 kidnapping and murder of Nicholas Markowitz, the film brings a harrowing real-life tragedy to the screen with compelling storytelling.

-The story centers on Johnny and his friends, who impulsively abduct the 15-year-old brother of a man named Jake.
-They later assign Johnny's friend Frankie the responsibility of looking after the captive teenager, Zach.
+The narrative follows Johnny and his reckless group of friends, who impulsively kidnap the 15-year-old brother of a man named Jake.
+Johnny entrusts his close friend Frankie with the responsibility of watching over the young captive, Zach, igniting a tense and complex relationship between the two.

 ComedyDrama